 What it is:

-is a unique method of working one to one with people with complex needs, including profound and multiple learning and physical needs, using creative dance to encourage personal interaction, self determination, communication and expression; and building personal and social confidence, self esteem, trust in others and belief in own ideas and personal creativity.
+is a unique method of working one to one with people with complex needs, including profound and multiple learning and physical needs, and people experiencing mental and emotional health issues.
+It uses creative dance to build confidence in personal and social interaction, increase communication and expression skills, enhance self esteem, trust in others, belief and agency in own ideas and personal creativity.

-is delivered by dance artists experienced in facilitation, working in SEND, creative and contemporary dance processes.
-As the demand for the work grew Debi trained dance artists Lillie Hedderwick Turner and David Layne who now form a key part of the Dance Interaction team.
-Debi is interested in hearing from dance artists who are interested in finding out more.
+is delivered by dance artists experienced in facilitation, creative and contemporary dance processes, work in SEND and / or arts and health settings.
+As the demand for the work grows Debi is training dance artists to build the Dance Interaction team, and is interested in hearing from dance artists who would like to find out more.